andersontodds/andersontodds.github.io/docs/about.markdown

 permalink: /about/
 ---

+Todd is a PhD Candidate in the Department of Earth and Space Sciences at the University of Washington, and is currently working on this website.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: